astorrs276/Notes/PHIL 102/Intro.md

 	- Evaluation of a fact-value of the premises as accurately reflecting the world
 	- Good arguments are both valid and sound
 **"Valid"** is banned if used incorrectly
+**Truth vs Fact**
+- Truth - describes statements about the world that can be evaluated by logic and reason.
+Claims are truth evaluable
+- Facts - something that is true about the world that is evaluable evidence.
+Thingsin the world are or they are not